cossacklabs/product-docs/acra/regulations/_index.md

 Also, Acra follows “secure by default” configuration philosophy and carries out [extensive security and audit logging](/acra/security-controls/security-logging-and-events/) of all its actions “out of the box”.

-Using Acra fulfils some of the demands of the articles [25.
+Using Acra fulfils some demands of the articles [25.
 Data protection by design and by default](https://gdpr-info.eu/art-25-gdpr/) and [32.
 Security of processing](https://gdpr-info.eu/art-32-gdpr/).
 Also, Acra assists with compliance with articles [33.
 Notification of a personal data breach to the supervisory authority](http://gdpr-info.eu/art-33-gdpr/) and [34.
 Communication of a personal data breach to the data subject](http://gdpr-info.eu/art-34-gdpr/).

 ### Data protection by design and by default